Congress warns of legal action against BJP leaders for sharing 'misleading' Rahul video, demands apology

-"Despite being cautioned by my party colleagues that the clip was maliciously false and misleading, Rathore persisted with amplifying the same, first deleting and then re-uploading the same," he said.

-This leaves no doubt that Rathore's actions were deliberate and part of your party's strategy to defame the former Congress president, the party and to further polarise an already sensitive, communal situation, Ramesh alleged.
+"Despite being cautioned by my party colleagues that the clip was maliciously false and misleading, Rathore persisted with amplifying the same, first deleting and then re-uploading the same.
+This leaves no doubt that his actions were deliberate and part of your party’s strategy to defame the former Congress president, to defame the Congress party and to further polarise an already sensitive, communal situation," he said.

-"We have already initiated appropriate legal action against the original broadcaster.
-We expect that you and your party colleagues will cease and desist from spreading such falsehoods," Ramesh said in his communication to Nadda.
+Ramesh said Congress has already initiated appropriate legal action against the original broadcaster and he expected that Nadda and his party colleagues will cease and desist from spreading such falsehoods.

-"Furthermore, I expect that you will immediately issue an appropriate apology on behalf of your colleagues who have acted with such reckless disregard towards the truth.

 Check out DH's latest videos